AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Energy Based Models.md

 					663.8088936592874,
 					34.10875738170216
 				]
-			],
-			"lastCommittedPoint": null,
-			"startBinding": null,
-			"endBinding": {
-				"elementId": "hMX9RftN",
-				"focus": 0.19575971782504484,
-				"gap": 7.25481061579012
+			]
 		},
-			"startArrowhead": null,
-			"endArrowhead": "arrow"
-		},
 		{
+			"type": "text",
+			"version": 332,
+			"versionNonce": 512490317,
+			"isDeleted": false,
 			"id": "xsQmr9eb",
-			"type": "text",
-			"x": 441.9209865520614,
-			"y": 3662.684374831505,
-			"width": 204.95118713378906,
-			"height": 105.15792940251737,
-			"angle": 0.332759020908064,
-			"strokeColor": "#e03131",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0.332759020908064,
+			"x": 441.9209865520614,
+			"y": 3662.684374831505,
+			"strokeColor": "#e03131",
+			"backgroundColor": "transparent",
+			"width": 204.95118713378906,
+			"height": 105.15792940251737,
+			"seed": 611947949,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 611947949,
-			"version": 332,
-			"versionNonce": 512490317,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708266406449,
 			"link": null,
 			"locked": false,
-			"text": "zk is varying the strength\nof the connection between xi\nand yj\nthe value of any of these\nvariables is a product of the\nothers", "rawText": "zk is varying the strength\nof the connection between xi\nand yj\nthe value of any of these\nvariables is a product of the\nothers", "fontSize": 14.021057253668983,
+			"fontSize": 14.021057253668983,
 			"fontFamily": 1,
-			"textAlign": "center",
+			"text": "zk is varying the strength\nof the connection between xi\nand yj\nthe value of any of these\nvariables is a product of the\nothers", "rawText": "zk is varying the strength\nof the connection between xi\nand yj\nthe value of any of these\nvariables is a product of the\nothers", "textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 100,
 			"containerId": null,
 			"originalText": "zk is varying the strength\nof the connection between xi\nand yj\nthe value of any of these\nvariables is a product of the\nothers", "lineHeight": 1.25
 		},
 		{
+			"type": "text",
+			"version": 656,
+			"versionNonce": 1555950595,
+			"isDeleted": false,
 			"id": "NQKZXvLc",
-			"type": "text",
-			"x": -5.735985940082799,
-			"y": 3798.431921006186,
-			"width": 1196.9588623046875,
-			"height": 350,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": -5.735985940082799,
+			"y": 3798.431921006186,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 1196.9588623046875,
+			"height": 350,
+			"seed": 506394893,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 506394893,
-			"version": 656,
-			"versionNonce": 1555950595,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708266406449,
 			"link": null,
 			"locked": false,
+			"fontSize": 20,
+			"fontFamily": 1,
 			"text": "But why do we need multiplicativity to learn relations/transformations?\n\nWell if we try to model a relation using sums, a hidden unit in such a model would receive as input the sum of two\nprojections, one from each image.
 To detect a particular transformation, the two receptive fields would need to be\ndefined such that one receptive field is the other modified by the transformation that the hidden unit is supposed to\ndetect.\n\nUnfortunately, however, the net input would be equally dependent on the images themselves not just the transformation.\nAs in if both images change, but the transformation (which in case lets say rotation) stays the same, the hidden layers\nvalue changes which is not what we want. its as if the hidden variables act like an OR gate, showing information from\nboth receptive fields.\n\nHowever if we allow multiplicative connections like an outer product between x and y (we take 2d binary images\nas an example)", "rawText": "But why do we need multiplicativity to learn relations/transformations?\n\nWell if we try to model a relation using sums, a hidden unit in such a model would receive as input the sum of two\nprojections, one from each image.
-To detect a particular transformation, the two receptive fields would need to be\ndefined such that one receptive field is the other modified by the transformation that the hidden unit is supposed to\ndetect.\n\nUnfortunately, however, the net input would be equally dependent on the images themselves not just the transformation.\nAs in if both images change, but the transformation (which in case lets say rotation) stays the same, the hidden layers\nvalue changes which is not what we want. its as if the hidden variables act like an OR gate, showing information from\nboth receptive fields.\n\nHowever if we allow multiplicative connections like an outer product between x and y (we take 2d binary images\nas an example)", "fontSize": 20,
+To detect a particular transformation, the two receptive fields would need to be\ndefined such that one receptive field is the other modified by the transformation that the hidden unit is supposed to\ndetect.\n\nUnfortunately, however, the net input would be equally dependent on the images themselves not just the transformation.\nAs in if both images change, but the transformation (which in case lets say rotation) stays the same, the hidden layers\nvalue changes which is not what we want. its as if the hidden variables act like an OR gate, showing information from\nboth receptive fields.\n\nHowever if we allow multiplicative connections like an outer product between x and y (we take 2d binary images\nas an example)", "textAlign": "center",
-			"fontFamily": 1,
-			"textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 343,
 			"containerId": null,
 			"originalText": "But why do we need multiplicativity to learn relations/transformations?\n\nWell if we try to model a relation using sums, a hidden unit in such a model would receive as input the sum of two\nprojections, one from each image.
 To detect a particular transformation, the two receptive fields would need to be\ndefined such that one receptive field is the other modified by the transformation that the hidden unit is supposed to\ndetect.\n\nUnfortunately, however, the net input would be equally dependent on the images themselves not just the transformation.\nAs in if both images change, but the transformation (which in case lets say rotation) stays the same, the hidden layers\nvalue changes which is not what we want. its as if the hidden variables act like an OR gate, showing information from\nboth receptive fields.\n\nHowever if we allow multiplicative connections like an outer product between x and y (we take 2d binary images\nas an example)", "lineHeight": 1.25
 		},
 		{
+			"type": "image",
+			"version": 90,
+			"versionNonce": 1198066093,
+			"isDeleted": false,
 			"id": "vS7Ub-QwVocGZqS_pJaG5",
-			"type": "image",
-			"x": 102.24269451197674,
-			"y": 4148.373679030692,
-			"width": 460.482476251872,
-			"height": 167.95375341553788,
-			"angle": 0,
-			"strokeColor": "transparent",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": 102.24269451197674,
+			"y": 4148.373679030692,
+			"strokeColor": "transparent",
+			"backgroundColor": "transparent",
+			"width": 460.482476251872,
+			"height": 167.95375341553788,
+			"seed": 1724486285,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 1724486285,
-			"version": 90,
-			"versionNonce": 1198066093,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708266406449,
 			"link": null,
 			"locked": false,